Time running out for free internet vouchers for home learning

 Bruce Purdy works for North Alabama Electric Co-Op which covers Jackson and part of Marshall counties.

-He tells us he’s afraid families who received the voucher in the mail thought it was junk.
+He says he’s afraid families who received the voucher in the mail thought it was junk.

 “I would like members of our program to know it is a very legitimate program.
 I just expected a huge response to it and have been somewhat confused regarding the participation we received,” Purdy said.

 A representative for Morgan County Schools tells us more than 3,000 students are eligible for the program.
-But if they have the wrong address on file with the school, they won’t receive the voucher.
+If they have the wrong address on file with the school, they won’t receive the voucher.

+Regardless, Berry says he will do everything he can to help families get access to these funds before it’s too late.

+“We do have an option that parents can pull into the school parking lot at the high school and at the junior high and be able to download or upload anything that they may need,” Berry said.
+“And if they are having major problems just contact us.
+Let us know.
+Be in communication with us so we can work together to solve that problem.
+We don’t want any kid to be behind because of lack of access.”

-In the letter it also will tell you what providers are available in your area.
+The voucher letter will tell you what providers are available in your area.

 The cost of the installation, equipment and service is all covered.
 The state has also set up a toll-free phone line: 888-212-4998.